bspeice/speice.io/_drafts/isomorphic-apps.md

 - `yarn start` triggers the `prestart` script
 - `prestart` checks for missing tooling (`wasm-bindgen-cli`, etc.) and then:
     - Uses `cargo` to compile the Rust code into WASM
-    - Uses `wasm-bindgen` to link the WASM blob into a Javascript file with export symbols
+    - Uses `wasm-bindgen` to link the WASM blob into a Javascript file with exported symbols
     - Uses `webpack` to bundle the page start script with the Javascript we just generated
         - Uses `babel` under the hood to compile the `wasm-bindgen` down from ES6 to something browser-compatible
 - The `start` script actually runs an Electron Forge handler to do some sanity checks